soundtrackyourbrand/route/README.md

   use Phoenix.Endpoint, otp_app: :my_app
   use Route

-  route host: "api.", API.Router plug Web.Router
+  route path: "/admin", to: Admin.Router route host: "api.", to: API.Router route to: Web.Router end
-end

 defmodule API.Router do